mewakinHub/Redis-Term-Research/documents/lossyReLU.md

 The Lossy ReLU activation function is a modified version of the ReLU function that introduces a mean deactivation of 0.4 before transitioning into activation for values greater than 0.4.
 This algorithm aims to create a decision-making process similar to ReLU but with a different behavior for values below 0.4.

+we use both dimension and file size to calculate ratio for one-way lossy compression with this algorithm!

+we’re trying to balance between performance and image quality because it’s obvious that performance will be better, but we need to focus on how much it’s going to be better without degrading too much image quality!

 ### Implementation

 ```jsx